hasecilu/Dark-TeXstudio/README.md

 <!--- Recommendation by ZeliTheZealot --->
 If you just want the internal pdf viewer does the job follow the next steps, thanks to ZeliTheZealot for the advice.<br/>
 This method inverts colors of everything, including pictures and elements like boxes.
-1. Go to menu bar -> Click in 'Options'  -> Click on 'Configure TeXstudio...'
+1. Go to menu bar -> Click in `Options`  -> Click on `Configure TeXstudio...`
-2. In the Configure TeXstudio window clic on 'Internal PDF Viewer' tab
+2. In the Configure TeXstudio window clic on `Internal PDF Viewer` tab
-3. In the 'Paper Color' box choose a light gray color, #D1CFCF for example
+3. In the `Paper Color` box choose a light gray color, #D1CFCF for example
-4. Switch to Windowed Viewer (right next to internal viewer 'Close' button)
+4. Switch to Windowed Viewer (right next to internal viewer `Close` button)
 5. Compile and view the changes
 6. In the Windowed Viewer go to menu bar, do Configure -> Invert Colors
 7. Switch back to Embedded Viewer